BroadbandForum/usp/index.md

     <li><strong>Enable multi-tenant</strong> (i.e., multi-stakeholder) management and control</li>
     </ul>

-    USP represents the natural evolution of the Broadband Forum's <a href="http://www.broadband-forum.org/cwmp">CPE WAN Management Protocol</a> (CWMP), commonly known as TR-069.
-It uses an expanded version of the <a href="">Device:2 Data Model for TR-069 Devices</a> to represent device operations (firmware upgrades, reboots, etc.), network interfaces, and service functions (IoT functions, VoIP, etc.).
+    <p>USP represents the natural evolution of the Broadband Forum's <a href="http://www.broadband-forum.org/cwmp">CPE WAN Management Protocol</a> (CWMP), commonly known as TR-069.
+It uses an expanded version of the <a href="">Device:2 Data Model for TR-069 Devices</a> to represent device operations (firmware upgrades, reboots, etc.), network interfaces, and service functions (IoT functions, VoIP, etc.).</p>

     <h2>How to use this site:</h2>